Phone-GWP-group

 This usually involves maximising the use of material and adjusting the layout so that the “blank” size (the footprint of your pack) is reduced.

-Utilising FEFCO styles
+Use FEFCO styles

 If the above sounds complicated, then that’s because it is.
 It takes an experienced, intelligent (and sometimes innovative) designer to take any carton and reduce the material usage.

-Whilst it is not suitable for every application, there is an internationally recognised catalogue of box and packaging layouts.
+There is a somewhat easier alternative, however, and whilst it is not suitable for every application, there is an internationally recognised catalogue of box and packaging layouts called FEFCO.

-Minimised transit costs
+Minimise your transit costs

-But did you know that a custom designed box can reduce your costs in other ways?
+But did you know that a custom-designed box can reduce your costs in other ways?

-Put simply, if you are sending oversized boxes, and paying volumetrically for shipping, you are effectively paying to ship fresh air.
+Perhaps the most obvious of these is transit costs.
+Put simply, if you are sending oversized boxes and paying volumetrically for shipping, you are effectively paying to ship air.

 Minimise transit costs